telerik/ajax-docs/controls/ajaxmanager/radajaxmanagerproxy/overview.md

 ````

->note If you need to add[AJAX settings programmatically]({%slug ajaxmanager/how-to/add-ajaxsettings-programmatically%}), it is recommended that you get the master **RadAjaxManager** instance and call its methods/properties as well.
+>tip If you need to add[AJAX settings programmatically]({%slug ajaxmanager/how-to/add-ajaxsettings-programmatically%}), it is recommended that you get the master **RadAjaxManager** instance and call its methods/properties as well.
 The same **GetCurrent** method could be used to access the **RadAjaxManager** placed in the Master/Main page from a Content page/WebUserControl.
 >